r-cloutier/SLSPS_Simulations/README.rst

 the SLS-PS to make predictions of the survey's planet yield based on our current understanding of the occurrence rates of planets around M dwarfs and host star properties.
-Their study considered six survey versions which differed in the number of targeted stars and the corresponding observing time dedicated to each star.
+Their study considered six survey versions which differed in the number of targetted stars and the corresponding observing time dedicated to each star.
 This repository provides the details from a single Monte-Carlo realization for each of the six survey versions considered in Sect.
 13 of Cloutier et al 2018.
 Simulation files from additional